joshstevens19/simple-uniswap-sdk/README.md

     // the total balance that user has on the from formatted for you already
     balance: string;
   };
-  // this is the transaction you need to send if they approve the swap
+  // this is the transaction you need to send to execute the trade
-  // it DOES not estimate gas so you should fill in those blanks before
-  // you send it (most dApps have a picker to choose the speed)
   transaction: {
     to: string;
     from: string;